Payments Developer Guide

 database for 180 days after the authorization date.
 To capture an authorization that expired with the issuing bank, you can resubmit the authorization request.

 A pre-authorization enables you to authorize a payment when the final amount is unknown.
-It is typically used for lodging, auto rental, e-commerce, and restaurant transactions.
+The system places the funds on hold until you request a follow-up transaction.
+Pre-authorizations are typically used for lodging, auto rental, e-commerce, and restaurant transactions.

 For a pre-authorization:

-• The authorization amount must be greater than zero.
+• The authorization amount is greater than zero.

-• The authorization must be submitted for capture within 30 calendar days of its request.
+• Submit the authorization for capture within 30 calendar days of its request.

-• After 30 days, the issuer will release the hold on the authorized amount.
+• After 30 calendar days, the customer bank (issuer) releases the hold on the authorized amount.

 • Send a new authorization request to claim the amount.